MaximilianArns/MaxiPacker/README.md

 The main implementations I added were Hardware Breakbpoints, Module Stompinga and API Hashing.
 Although I have also added on techniques that already existed in the source code, for example I extended the number of syscalls that could be indirectly called without going the usually windows API path.

 My primary contributions and custom implementations include **Hardware Breakpoints**, **Module Stomping**, and **API Hashing**.
-Additionally, I expanded upon the existing techniques in the source code, for instance, by extending the number of native syscalls that can be invoked indirectly, completely bypassing the standard Windows API execution path.
+Additionally, I expanded upon the existing techniques in the source code, for instance by extending the number of native syscalls that can be invoked indirectly, completely bypassing the standard Windows API execution path.

 ---